huggingface/blog/stable_diffusion.md

 **3. The Text-encoder**

-The text-encoder is responsible for transforming the input prompt, *e.g.* "An astronout riding a horse" into an embedding space that can be understood by the U-Net.
+The text-encoder is responsible for transforming the input prompt, *e.g.* "An astronaut riding a horse" into an embedding space that can be understood by the U-Net.
 It is usually a simple *transformer-based* encoder that maps a sequence of input tokens to a sequence of latent text-embeddings.

 Inspired by [Imagen](https://imagen.research.google/), Stable Diffusion does **not** train the text-encoder during training and simply uses an CLIP's already trained text encoder, [CLIPTextModel](https://huggingface.co/docs/transformers/model_doc/clip#transformers.CLIPTextModel).